-The Phillip R. Lee Health Policy Fellowship Program
+The Philip R. Lee Health Policy Fellowship Program

 The fellowship can be undertaken in either one year or two.
 The specific course of study is tailored to the individual’s needs and career trajectory, while the Program provides an integrated curriculum of coursework, mentoring, and supervised research that emphasizes learning-by-doing in a multidisciplinary environment.
 While coursework is required, the nature of the courses taken is ultimately up to the fellow.
 Many of our fellows choose to take a selection of courses from the Training in Clinical Research program, while others choose to take classes more closely tied to their field of interest.